CANopen Explained - A Simple Intro [2025]

 CANopen was originally designed for motion-oriented machine control systems.

-Today, CANopen is extensively used in motor control (stepper/servomotors) - but also a wide range of other applications:
+Today, CANopen is extensively used in motor control (stepper/servomotors) - and a wide range of other applications:

 Robotics